bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 **Proficiencies.** Animal Handling, Nature, Woodcarver's OR Carpenter's Tools

-**Delver into Mysteries.** The culture of Byssia is big on secrets, both keeping them and discovering them.
+**Delver into Mysteries.** The culture of Byssia is big on secrets--keeping them and discovering them.
 You have advantage on any Wisdom (Perception), Intelligence (Investigation), or Wisdom (Insight) check made to determine a hidden location, object, or motive.

 \page
 ### Fang-kin